Baked Sweet Potato Latkes

 - Peel and grate the sweet potatoes using the large holes on your grater.1 ½ lb sweet potatoes

-- Place the grated sweet potatoes into a large bowl and add the flour, the white parts of the green onions, the eggs, garlic, paprika, salt, and pepper and mix together well.½ cup flour, 2 large eggs, 1 large clove garlic, 1 teaspoon EACH: paprika, sea salt, and pepper
+- Place the grated sweet potatoes into a large bowl and add the flour, the white parts of the green onions, the eggs, garlic, paprika, salt, and pepper and mix together well.½ cup all-purpose flour, 2 large eggs, 1 large clove garlic, 1 teaspoon EACH: paprika, sea salt, and pepper

 - Use a large cookie scoop or ¼ cup measuring cup and make 18 latkes, dividing them between the 2 baking sheets.
 Press them down so that they are about ¼ inch thick.
 Drizzle the remaining 2 tablespoons of oil over the tops of the latkes.